We want to help you stay safe at home and at work.

-A stack of plugs on double adaptors is a bad idea.
-A surge protected power board, with each cable labelled, is much better.
-Having another powerpoint installed by an electrician is much cheaper than a fire.
+A stack of plugs on double adaptors is unsafe.
+A surge protected power board with each cable labelled or having an additional power point installed by an electrician, is much better.

-Whether it's electronic entertainment equipment, household appliances or electric tools in the workshop, read all the instructions before you start.
+Read the instructions that come with your appliances whether it's electronic entertainment equipment, household appliances or power tools in the workshop before you start using it.

-If in doubt about an existing appliance, or if it requires adjusting or cleaning, switch it off at the powerpoint and pull out the plug.
-Pull it out by the plug, not the cord.
+If in doubt about an existing appliance, or if it requires adjusting or cleaning, switch it off at the power point and pull out the plug.
+Always pull it out by the plug, not the cord.

 Care for your cords

-Unplug your appliance if the cords are frayed, a storm is approaching or smoke or odd smells are coming from an appliance.
+Unplug your appliance if the cord is frayed, smoke or odd smells are coming from it, or a storm is approaching.

-Always pull it out by the plug, not the cord.
-Fix all broken plugs and damaged cords, they are dangerous.
-Do not use tape to repair cords, have them replaced.
+Fix all broken plugs and damaged cords, they’re dangerous.
+Don’t use tape to repair cords, have them replaced.

 Think of the children

-Ensure that plugs and cords are not hanging where children can pull them out.
+Ensure that plugs and cords aren’t hanging where children can pull them out.
 Ensure there are no electrical wires where children play and put safety plugs into unused power points.

 Bring in a professional

 A licensed electrician must carry out all the work on installations at your property.
-Be sure to ask for your copy of the installation test certificate as this is your guarantee that work has been done to the required standard.
+Be sure to ask for your copy of the installation test certificate as this is your guarantee that work was carried out to the required standard.